 Room number Room name Capacity Additional information 107-G04 Maclaurin Chapel Hall 120 (50 seated) The hall is a large open-plan space with flexible tables and seating.
 There is a fully functioning kitchen, some crockery/cups and limited cutlery.
 There is capacity for audio via an AUX input - please ask at the time of making your booking.
-207-501 Pat Hanan 50 (50 seated) Pat Hanan is a flexible seminar-style room with tables and chairs, as well as a large screen and computer interface with speakers.
+There are limited bookings at the Maclaurin Chapel and getting the space is dependent on the nature of your event.
+207-501 Unleash Space 161 Unleash Space is a large workshop-style space perfect for collaboration, seminars or social events.
+Keep in mind all bookings at the Unleash Space are subject to the approval of the Centre of Innovation and Entrepreneurship.
+This space has flexible seating, some tables and two sinks.
 260-310 Decima Glenn 60 Like other OGGB spaces, booking this room requires pre-planning and paperwork.
 There may be costs associated with room setup.
-311-346 50 This space has flexible seating, some tables and a projector screen.
+311-346 Student Common Space 50 This space has flexible seating, some tables and a projector screen.
 There is a kitchen nearby with a microwave, fridge, some utensils, and a dishwasher.
-311-319 62 This common space has flexible seating and tables.
+311-319 Student Common Space 62 This common space has flexible seating and tables.
+315-101 Workshop 101 40 Workshop 101 is a great space for workshops, movie nights and other fun activities.
+It includes movable tables and chairs and a large TV screen.